 The first 24 hours of life are crucial for the development of the gut microbiome, and the mode of delivery – vaginal or Caesarean-section – can impact the long-term health of the child.

 Before childbirth, the microbiota is basically sterile.
-Baby’s first brush with her tiny companions has historically been through the mother’s birth canal, where, like intrepid explorers, pioneering species of bacteria begin to populate her body in a process known as colonization.
-The bacterial cells that are most abundant in the mother’s vagina are bacteria that produce lactic acids, called Lactobacilli.
+Our first exposure to bacteria, fungi, and other crucial microorganisms, has historically been through the mother’s birth canal, where, like intrepid explorers, pioneering species of bacteria begin to populate the baby’s body in a process known as **colonization**.
+The bacterial cells that are most abundant in the mother’s vagina are bacteria that produce lactic acids, called *Lactobacilli*.
 These are friendly bacteria which crowd out the bad bacteria (pathogens) in the baby’s developing digestive tract.

 Breast-feeding, natural birth, and immunity, part 1

-The same lactic-acid producing bacteria – Lactobacilli – that dominate in the vagina are also present in the mother’s breast milk,12 along with another beneficial bacteria, called Bifidobacteria.
-We’ll look at the role of Bifidobacteria in the tile “How microbiotas benefit the body” .
+The same lactic-acid producing bacteria – *Lactobacilli* – that dominate in the vagina are also present in the mother’s breast milk, along with another beneficial bacteria, called *Bifidobacteria*.

-Evolutionary biologist Alanna Collen13 describes the cross-talk between gut, vaginal and breast milk microbes to prime the newborn baby’s immune system after childbirth.
-She explains here how lactic acid cells – which are normally found in the mother’s gut and vagina – travel from the large intestine to the breast milk:
+Evolutionary biologist Alanna Collen describes the cross-talk between gut, vaginal and breast milk microbes to prime the newborn baby’s immune system after childbirth.
+Lactic acid cells rely on help of dendritic cells to travel from the large intestine to breast milk.
+The main role of dendritic cells is to engulf pathogens, to wait for immune cells to attack and neutralise them.

 So, what happens in the case of births by Caesarean-section?